vishwassinfinity/myjournal/README.md

-# MyJournal - Personal Journal App
+# Soul Scripts - Personal Writing Companion

-A beautiful and feature-rich personal journal application built with Next.js and React.
+A beautiful and feature-rich personal writing application built with Next.js and React.

 ## Features

-- 📆 **Beautiful Calendar View**: Select dates to write your journal entries
+- 📆 **Beautiful Calendar View**: Select dates to write your scripts
 - 🔊 **White Noise Sounds**: Enjoy soothing background sounds while writing
 - 📵 **Offline Support**: Works even when disconnected from the internet
-- 👥 **Sharing Capabilities**: Invite friends to read specific entries or your entire journal
+- 👥 **Sharing Capabilities**: Invite friends to read specific scripts or your entire collection

 ## Tech Stack